kevinzwang/marvin-python/README.md

 pip install PyYAML
 ```

-Also, add a data.yaml in the source folder with the contents given by example-data.yaml.
+Also, add a data.yaml in the yaml folder with the contents given by example-data.yaml.